 The Motor Vehicle Division of Misrad Hatachbura (Ministry of Transportation) permits Olim to import motor vehicles for personal use, in accordance with their regulations and procedures.

-Importing a vehicle is complex, however by doing the necessary research and learning the rules and limitations involved in the process, importing may be worthwhile.
+Importing a vehicle is complex, however by doing the necessary research and learning the rules and limitations involved in the process, it may be worthwhile.
+Before deciding on shipping a car, please email [email protected] to discuss what is involved in your particular situation.

 Important Note: NBN is providing information on the procedure of importing a vehicle as a courtesy.
 NBN does not encourage or discourage those who wish to import their car and does not assume responsibility for the information provided or the costs which may be involved.
 We strongly recommend that you conduct your own research regarding the costs and benefits involved in this procedure.